Teichlab/bracer/README.md

 	#Path to where BraCeR was originally installed
 	bracer_path = /path/to/bracer

-Location of the cloned repository containing bracerlib, test_data, resources etc. Eg. `/user/software/bracer` if you cloned the bracer repository into `/user/software`.
+Location of the cloned BraCeR repository containing bracerlib, test_data, resources etc. Eg. `/user/software/bracer` if you cloned the bracer repository into `/user/software`.
+Needed for localisation of resources and test_data if running BraCeR with the bracer binary.

 ## Testing BraCeR
 BraCeR comes with a small dataset in `test_data/` (containing only BCR reads for a single cell) that you can use to test your installation and config file and confirm that all the prerequisites are working.
 Run it as: